GovTechSG/apex-signature-validator/README.md

-# APEX Sherlock Frontend Signature Validator
+# APEX  Frontend Signature Validator
-Sherlock Frontend Signature Validator is an application that assists APEX API consumers in verifying whether signatures are generated correctly in their applications when restful API calls are made to the APEX API Gateway.
+Apex Frontend Signature Validator is an application that assists APEX API consumers in verifying whether signatures are generated correctly in their applications when restful API calls are made to the APEX API Gateway.
 There are three components that are of importance when it comes to formulating the correct authorization header: basestring, signature, authorization header.